-We are also one of the first clinics in Tennessee to vaccinate against this disease!
+We are also one of the first clinics (and one of a few) in Tennessee to vaccinate against this disease!

-This vaccine can help protect your individual bunny or your warren (herd) of bunnies from this near 100% fatal disease.
-Currently the vaccine only comes in bottles of 10 doses, therefore your Nashville veterinarian is doing nurmours vaccine clinics to protect as many rabbits as possible.
+This vaccine can help protect your individual bunny or your herd of bunnies from this near 100% fatal disease.
+Currently the vaccine only comes in bottles of 10 doses, therefore your Nashville veterinarian is doing numerous vaccine clinics to protect as many rabbits as possible.

-This vaccine is currently 100% protective from this nearly 100% fatal disease.
+This vaccine is currently estimated to be 100% protective (though this may slightly change with more research) from this nearly 100% fatal disease.
 Your Nashville Veterinarian believes it is vitally important to vaccinate before this disease in endemic in the State of Tennessee.

 If you are interested in learning more about signing up for the RHDV2 vaccine from your Nashville Vet: Visit our Google Interest Form and someone will contact you

-The following information comes from The House Rabbit Society, a non-profit devoted to the care of all rabbits.
+The following information comes from The House Rabbit Society (rabbit.org), a non-profit devoted to the care of all rabbits.
 More information is available from the above link.